Asterousia Hybrid UniversityDue to the COVID19 pandemic the 2020 Summer University goes hybrid!

-With a second wave of the pandemic already at our doorstep, it was impossible to run a full-scale Summer University and welcome international participants in the newly established Asterousia Biosphere Reserve in Crete to experience of the warm Cretan hospitality, beautiful environment, and excellent food.
+With the waves of the pandemic hitting us repeatedly, it was impossible to run a full-scale Summer University and welcome international participants in the newly established Asterousia Biosphere Reserve in Crete to experience of the warm Cretan hospitality, beautiful environment, and excellent food.

 So, for this year the Hybrid Asterousia University comes in two phases:

 - Face-to-face: It took place in early October 2020, restricted to a few trainees, mostly from Crete.
 Parts of the sessions will be infused in the online course.
 Read more on the face-to-face events.